 The Committee keeps under review the leadership needs of the Group, both Executive and Non-Executive, with a view to ensuring the continued ability of the Group to compete effectively in the marketplace.
 This Committee is also responsible for reviewing the effectiveness of the Board's operations, including the Chairmanship and composition of Board committees.
+In December 2012, the Committee carried out its annual review on the size and composition of the Board and were satisfied that the target set by the Board for a board of between 8 and 10 Directors was appropriate to the circumstances of the Company.
+The Committee also reviewed the role of the Group Chairman and Group Chief Executive Officer and was satisfied that the Group Chairman and Group Chief Executive Officer met the relevant standards set out respectively in sections 8.3-8.4 and 9.3-9.4 of the CBI Code.

-Subject to satisfactory performance and reappointment by shareholders, Non-Executive Directors are typically expected to serve two threeyear terms, although the Board, following rigorous review, may extend an invitation to serve a further three-year term.
+Subject to satisfactory performance, Non-Executive Directors are typically expected to serve two three-year terms, although the Board, following rigorous review, may extend an invitation to serve a further three-year term.
 The form of appointment letter for Non-Executive Directors is available for inspection and is also included on the Group's website www.permanenttsbgroup.ie.
 The remuneration of the Non-Executive Directors is determined by the Board within the parameters decided by the shareholders' and on the advice of the Group Chairman and the Group Chief Executive Officer.
 The term of office of the Group Chairman is six years regardless of any previous term as a Director.